 My ancestor, Gerard d’Auvergne, died at the Battle of Fontenoy on 25 June 841.
-Historians describe this critical battle as the most traumatic experience of the ninth century1.
+Historians describe this battle as the most traumatic experience of the ninth century1.
 The result of this war has influenced European affairs up till today.

 The Charlemagne effect